Escondido Valley AVA

 Escondido Valley is an American Viticultural Area (AVA) located in Pecos County of the Trans-Pecos region in western Texas.
-The area was established as the nation's 141st and Texas’ fifth AVA on May 19, 1992 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by from Mr. Leonard Garcia of Cordier Estates, Inc., proposing a viticultural area in Pecos County to be named "Escondido Valley."
+It was established as the nation's 116^{th} and the state's fifth appellation on May 19, 1992 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Leonard Garcia of Cordier Estates, Inc., proposing a viticultural area in Pecos County to be named "Escondido Valley."
 The diminutive viticultural area encompasses approximately 50 sqmi and contained one commercial winery operated by the petitioner cultivating about 250 acre under vine.
-The hardiness zone is 8b.

 In 2022, the AVA's sole winery filed bankruptcy and eventually liquidated operations auditioning off all its equipment.
 Its vineyards were abandoned after 35 years yielding quality fruit.